All you need to know heading into the May 21 primary

 Here’s what you can do to avoid problems if you vote absentee:

 • Track your application through Georgia BallotTrax.
-You must have a valid absentee request on file with your county board of elections in order to see your absentee ballot status in Georgia BallottTrax.
+You must have a valid absentee request on file with your county board of elections to see your absentee ballot status in Georgia BallottTrax.

-• If you change your mind about voting absentee and decide to vote in person, take your absentee ballot to your local elections office where they will void it.
+• If you change your mind about voting absentee and decide to vote in person, take your absentee ballot to your local election office, where workers will void it.

 • If you need to contact your county election office, find that information here.